 It’s raining today.
 My in-laws’ home has a small conservatory with a lucite roof against which the rain rings louder than I’d ever hear it otherwise in Scotland.
 I’d often say to my British friends that I came to this country years ago loving rain, looking forward to the cool comforts of its grey damp, but when I arrived I missed the sound of it, missed that rushing drumline hushing all, missed thunderstorms.
 Eventually I wrote a poem about it.
 Here, though, in this room, the rain always sings.

 My husband left Ottawa for Glasgow on January 22, to visit family for a couple of weeks.
-He got really sick a few days after arrival — not with COVID-19 — to the point of needing hospitalization.
+He got really sick a few days after arrival to the point of needing hospitalization.
 He spent the whole month of February in hospital, while I watched pandemic news beginning to spread, while I began to look askance at my travel plans to California and Italy, while I reckoned with how impossible it was for me to do anything besides videochat with him and make sure he was getting a double dose of glimpsing the cats every day.

 It was very, very hard.
 I’m deeply grateful to the close friends and family who checked in with me about it, because I kept shearing it from my mind in order to function normally.
 I would notice my behaviour changing only in retrospect.
 I was remote from myself in ways it’s difficult to articulate.